darccelio/angular-buzzfeed-quizz-clone/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.2.

+This project was refactored based on the Digital Innovation One project fork.
+To enhance its features, I developed a reactive form selector, which allows users to choose question themes and subsequently displays questions for them to answer.
+Ultimately, the application presents the result that is most likely applicable to the user.
+Finally, users have the option to restart the application and respond to other questions.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+First, run `json-server --watch db/data.json` to start a fake API server using json-server.
+Open another terminal and run `npm start` to start the development server.
+Navigate to `http://localhost:4200/` in your web browser.
+The application will automatically reload if you make any changes to the source files.

 ## Code scaffolding